E-ugine/resource-explorer/README.md

 # Getting Started Locally

 ✅ Prerequisites
-Node.js + npm installed
+-Node.js + npm installed
-Git installed and configured
+-Git installed and configured

 Clone and Run the Project
 # 1. Clone the repository